|

 Murphy CV2214 Single Standard Colour TV

 This is the trendy-looking Murphy CV2215 "Accoustic Deluxe".
-Despite its HUGE speaker grille, the speaker behind it isn't much bigger than the one fitted to the bog-standard model CV2214 (see above) and the sound is only fractionally better than its more basic sister.
+Despite its HUGE speaker grille, the speaker behind it isn't considerably bigger than the one fitted to the bog-standard model CV2214 (see above) but the sound is quite a bit more "rounded" than its more basic sister.
 This particular set came from a chap in London who very kindly donated it to the little museum in Devon.
 It required a little bit of work to get it to its current state, but now it is working properly, it's an excellent set.
 Thanks nice-man-from-London.
+Addendum: In July 2011 the cabinet was damaged after a TV company borrowed the set and then sent it back via a courier without protecting it.
+A few weeks later, the cabinet was sent off down to a very talented chap called Mike Barker to be re-coated.
+The set came back later in the year looking like a brand-new set - It was a masterpiece of spraying.
+Thanks Mike.

 Murphy CV2215 "Acoustic Deluxe" Single Standard Colour TV